-A 1984 Glacier Bay General Management Plan defines broad zoning for Bartlett Cove to support parkwide operations and serve visitors, including with high-quality development and design that harmonizes with the Park's history, atmosphere, and resources.
+The General Management Plan for Glacier Bay National Park (1984) sets the management zoning for Bartlett Cove as supporting parkwide operations and serving visitors, including with high-quality development and design that harmonizes with the Park's history, atmosphere, and resources.

-Before making decisions that impact the human environment and historic properties, the NPS is required to complete integrated review under the National Environmental Policy Act and Section 106 of the National Historic Preservation Act.
+Before making decisions that impact the human environment and historic properties, the NPS is required to complete integrated review under the National Environmental Policy Act and Section 106 of the National Historic Preservation Act, and to ensure actions are consistent with current policy and law (see pages I-7 to I-12, and appendix F).

-NPS Operations Scoping Themes:
+NPS Operations Themes: